divyasharmasal/liftedmobile/docs/backend_overview.md

 to use Ubuntu or even Debian images, this process would take up more than twice the amount of time and bandwidth.

+On the App server, the following containers, orchestrated via `docker/app_server/docker-compose.prod.yml`, are:

+- **liftedmobile**
+    - Defined in `docker/app_server/liftedmobile.prod.dockerfile`
+    - Like `admin_cms`, this container runs Gunicorn and Nginx to serve the Django project at `src/lm`.
+    - Configuration files:
+        - `docker/app_server/nginx.conf`

+- **liftedmobile_tlsproxy**
+    - Defined in `docker/tlsproxy/tlsproxy.prod.dockerfile`
+    - All traffic to the **liftedmobile** container passes through this container, which is an Nginx reverse proxy running on an `nginx:alpine` image.
+    - This image is intended to provide easy TLS configuration for the App using Let's Encrypt.
+The `configure_tls.py` and `edit_nginx_conf.py` automatically run the `certbot` command to request a certificate and use `certbot-dns-route53` to authenticate ownership of the `lifted.sg` domain.
+    - Configuration files:
+        - `docker/app_server/nginx.conf.tlsproxy`

+- **liftedmobile_db**
+    - Defined in `docker/app_server/db.prod.dockerfile`
+    - Configuration files:
+        - `./docker/app_server/db.init.sql`: creates a database called
+          `liftedmobile` and grants access privileges to the `postgres` user.

 On the CMS server, Docker Compose orchestrates the following containers via `docker/admin_server/docker-compose.prod.yml`: